Christine Gu

 What difference was made?

-Users saw an uptick in their number of bets being accepted
+Users saw a massive uptick in their number of bets being accepted

 Betting more money was indicative of trust in bets being accepted

-User cohort numbers were relatively similar over time
+User activity amongst public and private league cohort were relatively similar over time